PavlidisLab/rdp/docs/customization.md

 ![Interface for displaying active subtrees.](images/list-of-active-subtrees)

 You may deactivate subtree from the table of active subtrees by clicking on "Deactivate".

+The active subtrees get a special treatment when the ontology is updated to ensure that newly added sub-terms are always active.

 ### Reactome Pathways